-As part of the REA process, SAIC was tasked with the analysis of the risk of future CAs on various CEs.
-In order to perform this analysis, future change agents (i.e. wind, gas, oil, etc.) were subjected to analysis in areas where change agents overlapped CE distributions.
+As part of the REA process SAIC was tasked with the analysis of the effect of change agents on various CEs.
+In order to perform this analysis, current change agents (i.e. wind, gas, oil, etc.) were subjected to analysis in areas where change agents overlapped CEs distributions.
 For the most part this task was difficult because of a lack of detailed comprehensive data.
 However, in some cases suitable datasets could be used to determine analytical results with reasonable outputs.
 The methods used to assess the effect of future development are essentially qualitative, supported by available analytical data.
 The processes associated with this effort are outlined in this section.